 1. Myth: Mixing alcohol with energy drinks makes you drunker.

 It’s easy to interpret the combination of an alcohol-induced buzz and an energy rush from caffeine as a higher level of “drunk.”
 But the caffeine in energy drinks doesn’t actually intensify your drunkenness.

 Instead, caffeine masks the sedative effects of alcohol that often cue people to stop drinking.
-As a result, people are tricked into thinking they have more energy than they actually do, which can push them to continue their binge, potentially leading to negative consequences .
+As a result, people are tricked into thinking they have more energy than they actually do.
+This can lead them to continue drinking when they otherwise might call it a night.

 The reigning belief is that beer is a “softer” drink that can’t cause drunkenness as quickly as, say, shots of vodka.
-Switching to hard liquor after a few beers can make the feeling come on too fast... usually resulting in vomit (or so the myth goes).
+Switching to hard liquor after a few beers can make the feeling come on too fast, usually resulting in vomit (or so the myth goes).

-3. The Myth: Darker alcohols are always healthier.
+3. Myth: Darker alcohols are always healthier.

-4. The Myth: Older wine is better.
+4. Myth: Older wine is better.

 The year on the label must mean something, right?
 Aged wine is perceived as more complex in flavor, more expensive, and of a higher quality.
 So it must be better to let any bottle sit around for a while before uncorking it.

 Fact: It depends on the type of wine, according to New York Times wine critic Eric Asimov, in a column from October 22, 2018.